Solar Hot Water: How It Works

 Works on Cloudy Days and Even when it is Freezing Outside

-Because solar hot water collectors use the full spectrum of the sun, they efficiently absorb even the diffused solar radiation present on cloudy days.
+Because solar hot water collectors use the full spectrum of the sun, they efficiently absorb even the diffused solar radiation present on cloudy days and are an ideal solar solution to solar in Seattle, Bellevue, Tacoma, Olympia, Bainbridge and Everett weather conditions.
 They do not need direct sunlight to operate and are not nearly as impacted by shading issues like solar electric modules are.

 Types of Solar Hot Water Collectors